 Choosing what to give to your friends and relatives is a very tricky affair, and more so when you have been invited to a bar/bat mitzvah.

-Arriving at the age of Mitzvot (13 for boys, 12 for girls), their coming of age, is an in-between age – an age where hormones are through the roof, and where anything adults say or do is considered not “cool” or out-of-fashion with the young person.
+Remember that Bnei Mitzvah’s coming of age comes at the peak of their teenage life (13 for boys, 12 for girls)… an age where hormones are through the roof, and where anything adults say or do is considered not “cool” or out-of-fashion with the young person.

 Hence, choose your gift wisely.